bsarikaya/6gip/README.md

 3gpp-satellite-communication Using 3GPP technology for satellite communication

-Secure federated learning in 5G Networks
+Secure federated learning in 5G mobile networks